IRLL/HierarchyCraft/paper.md

 ### Minecraft

-One of the best examples of a hierarchical tasks is the collection of diamonds in the popular video game Minecraft as illustrated by the MineRL [@milani2020minerl].
+One of the best examples of a hierarchical tasks is the collection of diamonds in the popular video game Minecraft as illustrated by the MineRL competition [@milani2020minerl] and the environment Malmo [@johnson2016malmo].
-Inspired by the historically well-selling video game Minecraft, several pioneers have developed and challenged learning Minecraft-like environments, such as the MineRL competition [@guss2021minerl] and Malmo [@johnson2016malmo].

 Due to the sparse rewards, exploration difficulty, and long time horizons in this procedurally generated sandbox environment, DreamerV3 [@dreamerv3] only recently became the first algorithm to successfully collect diamonds in Minecraft from scratch.
 Unfortunately, DreamerV3 needs to be trained on Nvidia V100 GPU for 17 days, gathering around 100 million environmental steps.